jqueryscript/ChatGPT-Resources/README.md

 - [ChatGPTAPIFree](https://github.com/ayaka14732/ChatGPTAPIFree) - A simple and open-source proxy API that allows you to access OpenAI's ChatGPT API for free!
 - [Simple-ChatGPT-API-Desktop](https://github.com/Cranot/Simple-ChatGPT-API-Desktop) - Simple ChatGPT API for Desktop.
 - [ChatGPTKit](https://github.com/heysaik/ChatGPTKit) - A Swift Package to communicate with the ChatGPT API from OpenAI.
+- [CallGPT](https://github.com/dminGod/CallGPT) - A dead simple way to call the ChatGPT API from your machine.

 ## Browser Extensions